Investing in Yourself: Why It’s Important to Learn To Say No (7)

 This is an article I’ve been thinking about for a while now.
-And since my last Investing in Yourself post has been published some time ago, I decided there’s no time like the present!
+And since it’s been some time since my last Investing in Yourself post, I decided there’s no time like the present!
 So today we’re debating just why it’s so important to learn to say no.

 I think a lot of us think it much more often than we actually say it.
-And my hope is that reading this will help encourage you to take action where needed, in order to shape a more positive life.
+And my hope is that reading this will help encourage you to take action where needed, to ultimately shape a more positive life.
 Starting with the word “No” 🙂

 Learn to say no to situations you don’t want to be in